ja-thomas/OMLbots/README.md

 The main function of the bot can be executed via `runBot`.

+To add a new algorithm it has to be included in the file `R/botSetLearnerParamPairs.R` with its hyperparameter ranges.

 See executed runs on the openml.org page: https://www.openml.org/u/2702

 ## OpenML Identification